Address

 8091 Zurich

-The scientific focus of the Laboratory for Molecular Neuro-Oncology at the Department of Neurology is on the fields of tumor immunology and immunotherapy, therapy resistance and the development of new therapies for brain tumor diseases.
+The scientific focus of the Laboratory for Molecular Neuro-Oncology at the Department of Neurology is on tumor immunology and immunotherapy, treatment resistance, and the development of new therapies for patients with brain tumors.

-Prof. Dr. P. Roth heads the clinical research focus “ImmunoCure“, in which new immunotherapeutic treatment approaches are developed in interdisciplinary collaboration and, among other things, Chimeric Antigen Receptor (CAR) T cells are characterized as an approach to targeted immunotherapy for brain tumours.
-Dr. M. Mastall, Dr. A. Eisele and the doctoral students M. Soballa and S. Stanclik are working on projects in which new immunotherapeutic treatment approaches for gliomas are being developed.
-P. Roth is also head of the clinic’s neuro-immunology department.
+Prof. Dr. P. Roth headed the clinical research focus “ImmunoCure” until the end of 2024, in which new immunotherapeutic treatment approaches were developed in interdisciplinary collaboration, including the characterization of chimeric antigen receptor (CAR) T cells as an approach to targeted immunotherapy for brain tumors.
+Dr. M. Mastall, Dr. A. Eisele, and doctoral students M. Soballa and S. Stanclik worked on projects to develop new immunotherapeutic treatment approaches for gliomas.
+Together with P. Will, P. Roth is also investigating epigenetic and immunological factors that contribute to long-term survival in patients with glioblastoma.
+P. Roth also heads the Neuroimmunology Department at the clinic.
+As part of a PhD project, L. Casty is working on cellular immunotherapies that are being investigated in preclinical models of inflammatory CNS diseases.

-Dr. Dr. T. Weiss is developing new immunotherapeutic approaches for the treatment of gliomas and brain metastases in mouse models and early clinical studies.
-He is also developing new approaches for the non-invasive early diagnosis and monitoring of brain tumors in patients’ blood (‘liquid biopsies’).
-Together with T. Look and M. Bouzereau, he is investigating tumor-specific antibody-based therapies as well as adoptive cell therapies with genetically modified T/NK cells and, together with M. Sun, macrophage-based therapies.
-Furthermore, he uses innovative methods for molecular and functional characterization of tumor tissues based on mass spectrometry for high-throughput analysis of proteins (together with A. Brzobohata, M. Bühler and Y. Zhang) and automated microscopy and computer-assisted image analysis (in collaboration with B. Snijder ETH Zurich).
-Together with A. Buck and I. Sakic, he uses pharmacological and genetic high-throughput screens (‘CRISPR screens’) to identify new therapeutic approaches.
+PD Dr. Dr. T. Weiss is developing new (immuno)therapeutic approaches for the treatment of gliomas and brain metastases in mouse models and early clinical trials.
+He is also developing new approaches for the non-invasive early diagnosis and monitoring of brain tumors in the blood and cerebrospinal fluid of patients (liquid biopsies).
+In this context, he is investigating tumor-specific antibody-based therapies (together with S. Guenther) as well as adoptive cell therapies with genetically modified T/NK cells and macrophage-based therapies (together with M. Bouzereau and C. DellAnna Misurale).
+Furthermore, he uses innovative methods for the molecular and functional characterization of tumor tissues based on mass spectrometry for high-throughput analysis of proteins (together with A. Brzobohata and Y. Zhang) and automated microscopy and computer-assisted image analysis (in collaboration with B. Snijder, Botnar Institute of Immune Engineering Basel).
+Together with A. Buck and I. Sakic, he uses pharmacological and genetic high-throughput screens (CRISPR screens) to identify new therapeutic approaches.

-In the field of clinical neuro-oncology, the Brain Tumor Center Zurich was founded at the Comprehensive Cancer Center Zurich (CCCZ) in January 2012 together with the partner institutions of neuroradiology, neurosurgery, neuropathology, radiation oncology, oncology, nuclear medicine and pediatric neuro-oncology in Zurich.
-The extensive clinical studies (see below) are comprehensively supervised by three study nurses, M. Adorjani, V. Gabler and C. Keding, provide comprehensive support.
+In the field of clinical neuro-oncology, the Brain Tumor Center Zurich was founded in January 2012 at the Comprehensive Cancer Center Zurich (CCCZ) in collaboration with partner institutions in neuroradiology, neurosurgery, neuropathology, radiation oncology, oncology, nuclear medicine, and pediatric neuro-oncology.
+The extensive clinical studies (see below) are comprehensively supervised by two study nurses, M. Adorjani and C. Keding.

 PD Dr. D. Gramatzki, Dr. A. Eisele and Dr. Y. Abdel-Moneim are conducting population-based studies on glioma disease in the Canton of Zurich.
-In cooperation with the centers of the German Glioma Network (coordination: PD Dr. D. Gramatzki) and the European Organization for Research and Treatment of Cancer (EORTC) (coordination: PD Dr. Dr. E. Le Rhun), various clinical-pathological-molecular patient-related research projects are being carried out.
-The research group is working within the GLASS consortium on the characterization of the progression of low-grade gliomas (Dr. Dr. T. Weiss).
+In cooperation with the centers of the German Glioma Network (coordination: PD Dr. D. Gramatzki) and the European Organization for Research and Treatment of Cancer (EORTC) (coordination: PD Dr. Dr. E. Le Rhun), various projects in clinical, pathological, and molecular patient-oriented research are being carried out.
+Our group is part of the GLASS consortium and is working on characterizing the progression of low-grade gliomas (Dr. Dr. T. Weiss).

-The working group was or is supported by the Brain Tumor Funder Collaborative of the USA, the Swiss National Science Foundation, Cancer Research Switzerland (Oncosuisse), the Zurich Cancer League, the Helmut Horten Foundation, the Wilhelm Sander Foundation, the EMDO Foundation, the OPO Foundation, the Hartmann-Müller Foundation, the Koetser Foundation, the Sophien Foundation, the San Salvatore Foundation, the Promedica Foundation, the Desirée and Niels Yde Foundation, the Foundation for Applied Cancer Research and the German Research Foundation support and carry out cooperation projects with the following companies: MSD (Lucerne), Novocure (Jersey Isle), Philogen (Siena) and Quercis (Zug).
+Our group was or is being funded by the Brain Tumor Funders Collaborative in the US, the Swiss National Science Foundation, Cancer Research Switzerland (Oncosuisse), the Zurich Cancer League, the Helmut Horten Foundation, the Wilhelm Sander Foundation, the EMDO Foundation, the OPO Foundation, the Hartmann-Müller Foundation, the CCCZ Lighthouse Program, the Koetser Foundation, the Sophien Foundation, the San Salvatore Foundation, the Promedica Foundation, the Desirée and Niels Yde Foundation, the Foundation for Applied Cancer Research, the Geistlich-Stucki Foundation, the EU’s Eurostars program, and the German Research Foundation.
+It carries out collaborative projects with the following companies: Lundbeck (Zug), MSD (Lucerne), Novartis (Basel), Novocure (Jersey Isle), Philogen (Siena), and Quercis (Zug).

 Laboratory for Molecular Neuro-Oncology